 Potential Defenses for Fraud Charges in San Diego

-Your fraud case has unique aspects, therefore what defense your criminal attorney will use will depend on the specifics of your case.
+Your fraud case has unique aspects, therefore what defense your fraud lawyer San Diego will use will depend on the specifics of your case.
 Some of the more common defenses for fraud charges include:

 - There was no fraudulent intent to commit the alleged crime;

 - You are innocent—i.e. mistaken identity may be involved;

 - Police entrapment (can be very hard to prove);